 Not only are people with learning disabilities less able to access good eye care due to barriers to accessibility, they are 10 times more likely to have a serious problem with their eyes.
-Our Eye Care Champions give people with learning disabilities and autistic people the knowledge and opportunity to access the eye care they need.
+Our Eye Care Champions give people with learning disabilities and autism the knowledge and opportunity to access the eye care they need.

 Our Eye Care Champions have the combined experience of working in eye care and also lived experience of disabilities.
 This includes learning disabilities, autism and sight loss.
 This makes them ideal advocates to understand accessibility issues and to communicate effectively with others.

 They work in local communities in London and the North West of England.
 We have big plans to roll out the programme to other areas in the UK.

 To understand the need for good eye health, know what to expect from eye care services and what reasonable adjustments you’re entitled to.

 Learning disability professionals, support groups, family members and carers

 To raise awareness and improve skills so people’s support team have a better understanding of their needs and how to support them.

 To make your eye care or sight loss services more accessible for people who have learning disabilities or autism.

 How they do this